SCR-AE-183

 the Aircraft Radio Corporation always installed black faced RF ammeters in their transmitters

 starting with the first -AA- model.
-The
+Western Electric also produced

-in the entire SCR-183 series of -AA- to -AS-.
+three in the early series, in which they inexplicably installed the only white faced meters in the entire SCR-183 series of -AA- to -AS-.

 BC-AE-230 radio transmitter tag